zionnewbie/i3-ubuntu/README.md

 > **Note:**
 > This setup is a personal project and may not be fully polished.
 Some configurations and scripts are adapted from community sources.
-> **Use at your own risk!** If you encounter issues, troubleshooting may be required.
+> **Use at your own risk!** If you encounter issues, GOOD LUCK Troubleshooting! o.o sorry mate ! i myself have no clue what the issue maybe!.

 ---